1coderookie/Kobra2ProInsights/docs/calibration.md

 It has to be mentioned though that a high(er) retraction speed isn't always the key - it can also be the case that using a lower speed is necessary for getting the best results.
 This also depends on the type and quality of the filament as well.

 ---

-### Layer Height
-This isn't really a calibration you need to do, but it's something you should be aware of and take into account when choosing the layer height for your print settings and therefore I'd like to mention it a this point.
-So when deciding for a layer height, you probably think "well, I can just choose whatever I want" - and yes, of course you can do so.
-But there's a "magic number" you should actually take into account when making your decision: **0.04mm**.

-Let me explain it a bit: when moving along the z-axis which is done by the lead screw, it's smart to choose your layer heights in a way that for each layer full motor steps are taken. *One* step is 0.04mm, so it's better to set e.g. 0.2mm layer height (which is 5 full steps) instead of e.g. 0.18mm (which is 4.5 steps).

-Here's the 'math' behind it:

-- The lead screw is 8mm in diameter.
-- There are 4 starts (= thread paths) at the lead screw.
-- The lead screw has 2mm pitch.
-- 4 starts multiplied by 2mm pitch is 8mm lead per one *full* rotation of the lead screw.
-- The stepper motor of the z-axis does 200 steps per revolution.
-- Means: 8mm lead divided by 200 steps per revolution is *0.04mm movement per step*.

-Doing the math, you'll realize that e.g. 0.2mm l.h. = 5 steps, 0.24mm l.h. = 6 steps, 0.28mm l.h. = 7 steps and so on.
-So when choosing a l.h. like e.g. 0.15mm or 0.3mm, the motor has to do 3.75 or 7.5 steps which isn't smart and won't be as accurate and reliable as doing full steps.

-So: always choose layer heights which can be 'fully' divided by 0.04mm.

----

 ### Calibrating E-Steps
 You've probably already came along the sentence "calibrate your e-steps" and maybe you wonder what it is, what you'd have to do and why you should do so.
 It's actually pretty simple: the "e-steps" are the steps of the motor of your extruder (so "e-steps" stands for "extruder-steps") and therefore they determine how much filament will be extruded with a certain amount of motor steps.
 Depending on how accurate this setting is (means, how well you calibrated the e-steps), you'll either have some pretty perfect prints (in the meaning of the amount of filament of each layer) or you'll see signs of more or less severe under- or overextrusion.
-Some people try to adjust or get rid of this problem by setting different extrusion multipliers in the slicer, but that's not the best/correct way (imho).
-You always should have the hardware tuned in as much as possible before trying to tweak software settings for better results.
+Now some people try to adjust or get rid of this problem by setting different extrusion multipliers in the slicer without touching this setting, but that's not the best/correct way (imho), as you always should have the hardware tuned in as much as possible before trying to tweak software settings for better results.

-Even though the e-steps of both the **Go** and the **Neo** don't seem to be way off when it comes from the manufacturer with the default firmware settings, it's advisable to calibrate them.
-This whole procedure really isn't a big deal and doesn't take long, so make sure to do this calibration!

-However, you need an additional software like OctoPrint or Pronterface for being able to send the specific g-code commands to the printer.
-As you most likely don't have that installed yet when you just started with 3d printing, I'm mentioning this calibration not as one of the first things to do, even though one should do it as soon and early as possible, as it effects the outcome overall.

-The actual process of how to calibrate the e-steps is described in many articles see the abovementioned and videos already, so right now I won't go into the final details here.
-Please see the links in the section ["Calibration Guides"](#calibration-guides) above.

-So, basically what you'll do is measure e.g. 100mm and 120mm of filament right above the printhead where the filament enters and mark those two spots.
-Then you heat up your system to your regular printing temperature, extrude 100mm and measure the distance between the printhead (where the filament enters) and the 100mm and 120mm marks once the extrusion is done.
-If e.g. the 100mm mark is right at the spot where the filament enters - great, no calibration necessary!
-But if either more or less than the 100mm got extruded, then you'd have to do a little math using a formula and the measured values of the distance to the marks for determining the final value of the e-steps.
-The calculated value has to be set and saved to the firmware then.
-After doing so, repeat this process for verifying that the new setting is correct.

-Some guides say that you should do it without a nozzle, some guides say you should do it with the nozzle.
-I personally found it most precise when doing the calibration using the final print setup, so these are my personal suggestions when it comes down to execute this procedure:

-- Determine the correct printing temperature for the filament you're using.
-- Use the nozzle you're going to use for printing as well - so don't calibrate the e-steps with e.g. a 0.4mm nozzle, when you're printing with a 0.6mm nozzle later.
-- Make sure the pressure of the feeder gear is correct and it's (mostly) the setting you'll use later on as well.
-So don't calibrate with a sloppy feeder gear and crank up the tension later and vice versa.
-- *Make sure to use a fine lined, waterproof pen for marking the filament, so don't use a fat marker which aleady draws a 1mm or 2mm wide line!* You want to be as precise as possible here!
-- *Make sure to use a precise ruler or a sliding gauge for being able to actually really measure 100mm!* You'd be suprised how bad certain measurement tools actually are and how big deviations can actually be, so make sure to use a sufficient measuring tool.
-- Calibrate the e-steps whenever you use different type of filament, even different spools of the same type.
-The process doesn't take long, but it's crucial that the e-steps are calibrated.
-So better take the little time to check if everything is still fine after changing the filament.
+However, due to the fact that KobraOS is based on Klipper where you'd have to change the e-steps (which are called rotation distance in Klipper) in the file `printer.cfg` and that we don't have access to this file as KobraOS is closed-source, we can't actually adjust the setting.
+So one has to go with adjusting the flowrate in the slicer.

 ---

 ### PID Tuning